TonnyG95/PythonQuiz/README.md

 ## What is this quiz about?

-This is a simple 15 questions about python to check your knowledge about python.
+This is a simple 15 questions about python to check your knowledge inspired by "Who Wants to be a Millionaire".
 This quiz contains questions about python history, some basic functions and some advanced questions.
+You can change your answer ones but if you answer wrong the game is over.

 The deployed app can be found [Here](https://ci-python-quiz.herokuapp.com/)

 ## How to play?

 You need to answer 15 questions using A, B, C or D. After every answer.
 You must lock the answer in case you change your mind.
-You can change your answer, and you will be asked to input your new answer.
-Please note you can only change your mind about answering once.
+You can change your answer and you will be asked to input new answer.
+Please note you can only change your answer once.

 ## Overview